neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > &lt;password from above&gt;

 ## su
 Describes how to use `su` to change users.
-We use the above password to log in as *shiba2*
+We use the above password to log in as *shiba2*.

 Use this to switch to the *shiba2* user for the following tasks.

-I also changed to the home directory of *shiba2* otherwise you don't have permissions for subsequent tasks.
-This can be done by using the `cd` command after switching users:
+> *Author's note: I also changed to the home directory of *shiba2* otherwise you don't have permissions for subsequent tasks.
+This can be done by using the `cd` command after switching users:*
 ```bash
 shiba1@nootnoot:~$ su shiba2
 Password:
 shiba2@nootnoot:/home/shiba1$ cd ~
 shiba2@nootnoot:~$
 ```
-or by using the `su` command by supplying the `-` flag:
+> *or by using the `su` command and using the `-` flag:*
 ```bash
 shiba1@nootnoot:~$ su - shiba2
 Password: